 1. I recently submitted an essay recounting the early years of the Stone-Campbell churches in Birmingham to Restoration Quarterly.
 It has been accepted for publication, under the title “‘The Center and Stronghold of Our Cause’: Early Stone-Campbell History in Birmingham, Alabama, 1874–1908.”
-I don’t yet know in what issue it will appear.
-Watch this space.
+It is slated to appear in the 3rd Quarter 2017 issue.

 My Birmingham research continues and I am always happy to talk about the Birmingham churches.
 If you, or anyone you know, has access to source material or ephemera of any kind (bulletins, directories, sermon manuscripts, congregational record books, etc.) — no matter how insignificant it might seem — please contact me at ccotten [at] hotmail dot com or cottencr [at] gmail dot com.

 2. Research on the Nashville book continues as well.
 I and my co-laborers on this project will again appear at Lipscomb University’s Summer Celebration in July.
 I will be presenting a paper on Preston Taylor (1849–1931), a prominent leader among the African-American churches in Nashville around the turn of the century.

 Below you will find a selection of papers and sundry other items.
 Your comments on any of these pieces are welcome.

 “A Relentless Warfare Against the Inventions and Devices of Man”: John T. Lewis and the Churches of Christ in Birmingham, Alabama, 1907–1967 (PDF).
 As most of you know, I wrote a master’s thesis while at Lipscomb on the life and theology of John T. Lewis.
 Here it is.